Micheál Martin

 In January 2011, Martin resigned as Foreign Minister in protest at Cowen's leadership.
 Following Cowen's own resignation as leader of Fianna Fáil, Martin was elected to replace him.
 Weeks later, at the 2011 general election, Martin led Fianna Fáil to the worst result in its 85-year history, with a loss of 57 seats and a popular vote of just 17.4%.
 He remained in the leadership, becoming Leader of the Opposition.
 At the 2016 general election, Fianna Fáil's performance improved significantly, more than doubling their representation in the Dáil: Martin continued to serve as Leader of the Opposition.

-Martin led his party through the 2020 general election, at which Fianna Fáil becoming the largest party in the Dáil by just one seat.
+Martin led his party through the 2020 general election, at which Fianna Fáil became the largest party in the Dáil by just one seat.
 (Note: Sinn Féin and Fianna Fáil each had 37 TDs elected but as Ceann Comhairle Seán Ó Fearghail, a Fianna Fáil member, was automatically returned, this left Fianna Fáil as the largest party in the Dáil.)
-After lengthy negotiations, he was appointed Taoiseach on 27 June 2020, leading a grand coalition with longtime rival party Fine Gael, marking the first time these two parties had governed together, along with the Green Party.
+After lengthy negotiations, he was appointed Taoiseach on 27 June 2020, leading a coalition with longtime rival party Fine Gael, marking the first time these two parties had governed together, along with the Green Party.
 Under the terms of the coalition agreement, Martin served as Taoiseach for the first half of the five-year term, with his predecessor Leo Varadkar as Tánaiste.
 Martin resigned as Taoiseach on 17 December 2022 to facilitate the appointment of Varadkar to the office.

 In the 2024 general election, Fianna Fáil achieved the most seats in the Dáil; Martin was appointed as Taoiseach in January 2025 after a new coalition government was formed.